 - Cover tightly, and freeze until firm, at least 3 hours or up to 3 days.
 Let soften for 10 minutes at room temperature before serving.

-Graham Craker-Crust Shards VariationTo make graham cracker shards, pulverize 6 full graham crackers (90 g) in a food processor.
+- Graham cracker-crust shards variation–To make graham cracker shards, pulverize 6 full graham crackers (90 g) in a food processor.
 Dump the crumbs into a small bowl, add 2 tablespoons of granulated sugar, 4 tablespoons of melted butter, and mix until combined.
 Continue with step 10.

 Recipe Testers’ Reviews

-I love that this pumpkin meringue pie ice cream delivers on the promise of the title.
-Each spoon really evokes the flavors and textures of a good pumpkin pie with meringue.
+I love that this pumpkin pie ice cream recipe delivers on the promise of the title.
+Each spoon really evokes the flavors and textures of a good pumpkin meringue pie.
 Other than the spot-on flavor and balanced spice it has a very good creamy smooth texture that is scoopable right out of my freezer.

 The pumpkin flavor comes through as well since the recipe does not just use a spoonful or two but a good portion of a can of pumpkin purée.